I’ve spent the past three consecutive hours of my time attempting to complete four weeks’ worth of work.

 The case is that as much as I have a burning desire to write all the time and as much as my heart lies within sharing my articles and stories, I get burnt out.
 I love to write and I love when strangers alongside the people close to me tell me how talented they think I am or how proud they are of me for my achievements.

 I’m far from physically grafting – writing doesn’t mean I’m getting my hands dirty or my shoes scuffed – but the amount of creativity that I must project from myself on a regular basis to conjure up writing that I’m pleased with is exhausting.
 What’s even worse is when my writing faces rejection; be it from other writers or publications.

 I know that I’m far from alone in my temperamental relationship with writing.
-Sometimes, the prospect of beginning a career based on my writing terrifies me.
-Or the idea that I one day want to write a book daunts me even more – if 1000 words puts me down for a week, then imagine how long a single chapter will take me to write.
-No publisher desires that.
+Sometimes, the prospect of beginning a career based on my writing, or other creative endeavours, terrifies me.

 Regardless, I’m still determined to make something of my writing and continue to push myself through the days in which I’ve run out of steam.
 I’ve found my first burst of energy in over a month, and upon posting this blog, I will have successfully managed to have shared five different pieces of writing over the space of three days.

 This kind of achievement is small but goes to show that I’ll always have proficient writing days alongside my bad writing days – things can only get better and I wish for other writers in the same boat as myself to share this outlook.

 With the complete restyle and new beginning to my website as of late, I feel that this new start will allow me the opportunity to stick to whatever I plan to write.
 Despite my relationship with writing being on the rocks at times, I am sure that I’ll remain a writer and a creative, continue to practice my skills and hopefully I can bring my readers the content they deserve and enjoy.